nielsdewulf/nielsdewulf/README.md

 <h2 align="center"></h2>

 ### 💼 Where I'm currently working at/as
-- Storebugs (Student Software Engineer)
+- Paperbox (Internship ML Engineer)

 ### 💻 What I'm currently/done working on
 - [Weerstation Hooglede](https://weerstationhooglede.be/)  🚀